Modern Slavery Statement 2019-20

 Sovereign is a social business and one of the largest housing associations in the country.
-We provide over 55,000 homes for around 130,000 people in housing need across the south and south west of England and the Isle of Wight.
-Sovereign Housing Association is a Registered Provider of Social Housing registered as a society under Cooperative and Community Benefit Societies Act 2014 with the FCA (7448) and with the social housing regulator, the HCA (4837).
+We provide over 57,000 homes for around 130,000 people in housing need across the south and south west of England and the Isle of Wight.
+Sovereign Housing Association is a Registered Provider of Social Housing registered as a society under Cooperative and Community Benefit Societies Act 2014 with the Financial Conduct Authority (7448) and with the Regulator for Social Housing (4837).

 This statement covers Sovereign and its subsidiary companies as listed below:

-Sovereign is committed to ensuring that there is no modern· slavery or human trafficking in our supply chains or in any part of our business.
+Sovereign is committed to ensuring that there is no modern slavery or human trafficking in our supply chains or in any part of our business.
 Our supply chains include sourcing of goods, services and works for the delivery and maintenance of quality homes as well as corporate service requirements.

-To reflect recent changes in Government guidance on the pre-qualification of suppliers in a tender process, we have updated our tender questionnaires to the Standard Selection Questionnaire, aligned with the UK Public Contract Regulations 2015.
+In line with Government guidance on the pre-qualification of suppliers in a tender process, our tender questionnaires are based on the Standard Selection Questionnaire, aligned with the UK Public Contract Regulations 2015.

 Part 3 (Selection Questions) includes a section specifically on the Modern Slavery Act 2015 and a declaration to be completed by potential suppliers.

-The standardised pre-qualification questionnaire developed by the BSI for construction tendering (PAS91 PQQ) is used in works contracts above the relevant OJEU threshold.
-The BSI are updating PAS91 to reflect the 2015 Regulations so until the new version is published, as part of Sovereign's due diligence processes into slavery and human trafficking, specific questions will be included in all tenders to confirm bidders' commitments to ensuring that there is no modern slavery or human trafficking in Sovereign's supply chain.
-This will include a Bidder declaration and potentially the submittal of associated policy/ statement depending on the suppliers' annual turnover.
+The standardised pre-qualification questionnaire developed by the BSI for construction tendering (PAS91)is used in works contracts above the relevant OJEU threshold, including a specific question to confirm bidders’ commitments to ensuring that there is no modern slavery or human trafficking in Sovereign’s supply chain.

 Sovereign is committed to social and environmental responsibility and has zero tolerance for slavery and human trafficking.
 We hold ourselves and our supply chain accountable and we fully comply with the provisions of the Modern Slavery Act 2015.